 The UE derives the same keys accordingly.

-The AAA-Server may select the stored Routing ID (preconfigured in step 0) for the SNPN as well as the validity time for one authentication period, i.e. after which the AMF should trigger a re-authentication request.
+The AAA-Server may select the stored Routing ID (preconfigured) for the SNPN as well as the validity time for one authentication period, i.e. after which the AMF should trigger a re-authentication request.

 6. The AAA-Server sends the result of the authentication back in an authentication response to the AUSF and may include the KAUSF, validity time, Routing ID, result of the authentication and the NAI of the UE with the real username of the subscription profile in the AAA-Server of the UE, which is used further as the SUPI in the SNPN.